COVID-19 Resources for the Construction Industry

-Are you ready for the new revenue recognition standard?
+Are you up-to-date on the new revenue recognition standard?

-After nine years in the making, the required implementation of Accounting Standards Codification ASC 606 – Revenue from Contracts with Customers – is right around the corner and becomes mandatory for annual reporting periods beginning after December 15, 2018.
+After years in the making, the required implementation of Accounting Standards Codification ASC 606 – Revenue from Contracts with Customers – is now mandatory for annual reporting periods beginning after December 15, 2018.

 What We Do

 Reliable finance and accounting built on experience

 Serving contractors and the built environment for 35 years.

 Our construction financial services group serves more than 500 general contractors, subcontractors and developers, ranging from small proprietorships to large, multi-state contractors with annual revenues between $25 million and $800 million.